 Situated between the south end of a scenic glacial lake and the towering peaks of the Wallowa Mountains, Wallowa Lake State Park is an ideal base camp for wilderness treks and watersports fun.

-The Wallowa Lake Marina (opens May 21) offers moorage rentals and all manner of watercraft for rent, from kayaks to motorboats.
+The Wallowa Lake Marina (seasonally open) offers moorage rentals and all manner of watercraft for rent, from kayaks to motorboats.
 The marina store sells fishing licenses, tackle, bait, camping supplies, ice, snacks and souvenirs.
 A life jacket loaner station is available at the marina.
-Do not swim, float, paddle or boat without a life jacket.
+Be aware of hidden obstructions beneath the surface.
 Wearing a life jacket, and making sure it fits properly, saves lives.

 Universal Access: Two sites and both yurts are accessible to campers with disabilities.

 Both yurts and several campsites are open and available to reserve all year.
 Services and site availability may be limited Oct.
 1 – mid-May.
 Water is also shut off to individual sites from October-May 18.
 During the winter, first-come, first-served sites are available as plowing and maintenance allows.

 The surrounding community at Wallowa Lake is reminiscent of a Swiss alpine village.
 It features a tramway to the top of 8,200-foot Mt.
 Howard with views of the Wallowa Lake basin and the Eagle Cap Wildnerness.
 The unspoiled wilderness area has small, sparkling lakes scattered at the base of 10,000-foot peaks and is a paradise for hikers, horseback riders and naturalists.